Key dates in NBA history:

 March 11, 2000

-Rolando Blackman, holder of 24 Dallas Mavericks records, was honored by the team when it retired his No. 22 jersey during halftime of Dallas' game against Phoenix at Reunion Arena.
+Rolando Blackman, then a holder of 24 Dallas Mavericks records, was honored by the team when it retired his No. 22 jersey during halftime of Dallas' game against Phoenix at Reunion Arena.
 Blackman joined Brad Davis (No. 15) as the only Mavericks to be so honored.

 March 12, 1956

 Dick Farley of Syracuse fouled out after playing just five minutes, the fastest disqualification in NBA history, in a game against St. Louis.
 Farley's record stood for more than 41 years until Bubba Wells of the Dallas Mavericks fouled out in three minutes against the Chicago Bulls December 29, 1997.

 It was Bill Russell Day at Boston Garden, and uniform No. 6 was retired in afternoon ceremonies.